ahotchkin/react-fitness-backend/dev-log.md

 - [ ] Build serializers for all Rails objects
 - [ ] Add validations to all Rails models
   - [ ] Any fields that are supposed to be integers can ONLY be integers

+Frontend
+- [ ] Clear everything from the store except foods upon logout
+- [ ] Make sure I’m not getting more information from the database that what is needed at the time - console.log whatever I can to make sure I’m never getting more info than I need
+    * Examples:
+        * console.log from actions/mealFoods.js:62
+        * console.log from actions/diaries.js:43
+        * console.log from actions/meals.js:43
+        * Getting meals array in Foods container - gets ALL meals for a user, seems like a lot

 Dashboard
 - [ ] Display user information